Jrm1/Pair_Trading_Cryptos/README.md

+# Updeting the code:

+Moved old code into a separate folder
+Refactored code is under work

+# Old_description

 trading_signal.py## Pair_Trading_Cryptos

 The spread.py code goes through the list of 100 cryptos and computes via rolling ols the normalised spread.
 Then it plots the spread and the beta coefficient that defines the spread.
 Finally it provides cointegration test for all pairs in the form of heatmap; small p values can be highlighted for convenience.